nasa/cumulus-dashboard/README.md

 #### Build dashboard to be served by the Cumulus API.

 It is possible to [serve the dashboard](https://nasa.github.io/cumulus-api/#serve-the-dashboard-from-a-bucket) with the Cumulus API.
 If you need to do this, you must build the dashboard with the environment variable `SERVED_BY_CUMULUS_API` set to `true`.
 This configures the dashboard to work from the Cumulus `dashboard` endpoint.
-This option should **only** be considered when you can't serve the dashboard from behind CloudFront, for example in an NGAP Sandbox environment.
+This option should **only** be considered when you can't serve the dashboard from behind CloudFront, for example in an NGAP Sandbox environment. *NOTE: Your dashboard bucket must be in the bucket definitions in your Cumulus `terraform.tfvars`, otherwise you will not be able to access the bucket from the API.*

 #### Build a specific dashboard version